IBM/ignition/docs/user-guide/creating-a-driver.md

 Read through the [devdocs](#devdocs) generated for your driver (at `<project root>/devdocs`) to learn how to build and deploy your driver.

-Read [infrastructure components](./framework/bootstrap-components/infrastructure.md) and [lifecycle components](./framework/bootstrap-components/lifecycle.md) to understand how Ignition bootstraps components handling the boilerplate of your driver and how to add your desired functionality.
+Read [Resource driver components](./framework/bootstrap-components/resourcedriver.md) to understand how Ignition bootstraps components handling the boilerplate of your driver and how to add your desired functionality.